-Frida Kahlo Community Organization provides comprehensive legal and social service advocacy, with an emphasis on providing quality legal representation to immigrants, while promoting citizenship and naturalization for all immigrants.
+Frida K Community Organization provides comprehensive legal and social service advocacy, with an emphasis on providing quality legal representation to immigrants, while promoting citizenship and naturalization for all immigrants.

 FKCO was born with the purpose of preventing immigrant families from becoming victims of fraud, which was very common when the immigration amnesty plan was approved in 1986.

 FKCO specializes in immigration services that support Latino families and create community cohesiveness.
 These services position families on the path to citizenship and thus foster community investment.
 FKCO has served over eight thousands families to date.

 - Legal assistance and representation in INS proceedings